matheus-git/systemd-manager-tui/README.md

 Must be run as sudo (or root).

-**It's recommended to build a binary since it's simpler to run with sudo than to configure sudo to allow "sudo cargo run".**
+**It's recommended to build a binary since it's simpler to run with sudo than to configure sudo to run "sudo cargo run".**

 ### Run in development mode
   ```